Program Updates

 Thank you for your feedback!

 The 60-day public comment period for the Draft SEIS closed on Nov.
 18 .
 Thank you to everyone who took the time to review the document and submit comments through one of our official channels (online, in-person, email, postal mail and voice message).
-Responses to the public comments received on the Draft SEIS and refinements to design and technical analysis will be documented in the Final SEIS, currently expected to be published in late 2025.
+Responses to the public comments received on the Draft SEIS and refinements to design and technical analysis will be documented in the Final SEIS, currently expected to be published in early 2026.
 Stay tuned for more updates.

 Review the SEIS